aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-document/track-changes-in-a-document/_index.md

-﻿---
+---
 title: Track Changes in a Document in Python
 articleTitle: Track Changes in a Document
 linktitle: Track Changes in a Document
 description: "Track changes to content and formatting made by you or others.
-Access individual revisions in a document and apply various properties to them using .NET."
+Access individual revisions in a document and apply various properties to them using Python."
 type: docs
 weight: 90
 url: /python-net/track-changes-in-a-document/